-- We’re assuming that you won’t be magically creating the daily price data out of thin air, but rather, will be getting it somewhere online.
-So, Step 1, do that!
-Obtain your data, say, for the last 6 months.
-Remember, you want data containing daily closing prices.
+Step 1: We’re assuming that you won’t be magically creating the daily price data out of thin air, but rather, will be getting it somewhere online.
+One source is from the Federal Reserve.

-- Copy and paste your data to an empty spreadsheet or open the exported data file from Step 1.
+Step 3: Copy and paste your data into an empty spreadsheet or open the exported data file from Step 1.
 Get the last 6 months!

 While it might be overkill to update your numbers every single day, unless you’re a currency correlation addict, updating them at least every other week should be enough.

 If you find yourself manually updating your currency correlation tables every hour on Excel, you might need to get out more and pick up a hobby.